 An individual convicted of a felony for the use, possession, or distribution of controlled substances two or more times in separate periods will be permanently disqualified if both offenses occurred after August 22, 1996.
-BEM 203 (January 2015), p.
+BEM 203 (July 2014), p.
 2.

 Based on the foregoing information and evidence, the Department has established that Respondent committed an IPV of FAP benefits.
 There was clear and convincing evidence that Respondent was aware of his responsibility to report his criminal justice disqualification and that he intentionally withheld this information for the purpose of maintaining Michigan FAP eligibility.
+See Exhibit A, pp. 10-45 (Respondent's online application dated July 21, 2014, in which he acknowledged his rights and responsibilities to report changes as required).

-First, the evidence presented that Respondent was convicted of a felony for the use, possession, or distribution of controlled substances two or more times in separate periods after August 22, 1996.
-BEM 203, p.
-2 and Exhibit A, pp. 16-22.
+First, the evidence presented that Respondent was convicted of multiple drug felonies from on or about to to for the use, possession, or distribution of controlled substances two or more times in separate periods after August 22, 1996.
+See BEM 203, p.
+2 and Exhibit A, pp. 46-49.

 Second, the Department presented evidence to show that Respondent committed the IPV during the fraud period.
-The Department presented Respondent's redetermination dated on or around July 29, 2015, in which Respondent indicated "no" to the question if whether he was convicted of a drug felony, even though the evidence established that he was convicted of two or more drug-felonies.
-Exhibit A, pp. 16-27.
-As such, Respondent committed an IPV of his FAP benefits when he intentionally withheld his criminal justice disqualification information (i.e., marking "no" to the drug-related felony question).
+The Department presented Respondent's online application dated July 21, 2014, in which Respondent indicated "no" to the question if whether he was convicted of a drug felony, even though the evidence established that he was convicted of two or more drug-felonies.
+See Exhibit A, pp. 16 and 46-49.
+As such, Respondent committed an IPV of his FAP benefits when he intentionally withheld his criminal justice disqualification information (i.e., marking "no" to the drug-related felony question on the application).
 This would have made Respondent permanently disqualified from FAP benefits because he was convicted of a 2nd offense drug-related felony after August 22, 1996.
 See BEM 203, p.
 2. This evidence is persuasive to show that the Respondent intentionally withheld information during the fraud period.